Wasdalt/HelpaOCR/README.md

-# HelpaOCR - Text Recognition Graphical Program for Linux
+# HelpaOCR - A small graphical text recognition program for Linux

 HelpaOCR is a convenient program for Linux that allows you to quickly scan text from a selected area of the screen.